etrandafir93/model-based-testing-practice/README.md

   app-model:
     image: mbt-demo:v1
 ```
 Now, let's imagine we have implemented a new version that uses a Postgresql database.
 However, we want to make sure the core functionality hasn't changed.
-Since the version _"v2"_ will be the component under test, let's also add it to the docker-compose file, together with the _Postgres_ database:
+Since version _"v2"_ will be the component under test, let's also add it to the docker-compose file, together with the _Postgres_ database:

 ```yml
 version: '3.8'